stephen-young/nba-standings-progression/doc/design-doc.md

 graphs](https://en.wikipedia.org/wiki/2010_NBA_playoffs) showing the win percentage of the playoff qualifying teams over the course of the season.
-Since the graphs only showed up sporadically, I am guessing that these were graphs made by some guy by hand with, by the look of the graphs, the 2003 version of excel.
+Since the graphs only showed up sporadically, I am guessing that these were graphs made by someone manually with, by the look of the graphs, the 2003 version of excel.
 However, I thought the graphs were an nice visualisation of how the standings settle out over the course of the season.
 I went looking on [Basketball Reference](https://www.basketball-reference.com/) and found that